Wondering what you need to build a perfect toddler girl capsule wardrobe for your preschooler? Here’s everything your little sweetheart needs.

 You can diversify your little girl’s wardrobe even more by adding a combination of jumpsuits and rompers for a total of 6.

-You can select any combination that appeals to you, whether it be 3 of each or two jumpsuits and four rompers or whatever works for you.
+Select any combination that appeals to you, whether it be 3 of each or 2 jumpsuits and 4 rompers or whatever works for you.

 8. Shoes

-A few basic tennis-type of shoes will be ideal for your little preschooler.
+A couple of basic tennis-type shoes will be ideal for your little preschooler.

 But, when it comes to dresses (mostly concerning picture day), you will want her to have a pair of go-to dress shoes.